Harry Crerar: Normandy

-First Canadian Army HQ consisted of Main HQ and Rear HQ.
+The First Canadian Army HQ consisted of Main HQ and Rear HQ.
 The former contained the operational staff while the latter was primarily administrative.
 Tac HQ was a part of Main HQ that could be temporarily split off when Crerar was required to be closer to the action, but he preferred to command from Main HQ, and rarely established Tac HQ more than 5 mi from Main HQ.
-When possible, Main HQ was co-located with that of Air Vice-Marshal Leslie "Bingo" Brown's No. 84 Group RAF, and Beament worked closely with his opposite number on Brown's staff, Group Captain Frederick Rosier.
+When possible, Main HQ was co-located with that of No. 84 Group RAF (Air Vice-Marshal Leslie "Bingo" Brown) and Beament worked closely with his opposite number on Brown's staff, Group Captain Frederick Rosier.
 Brown was replaced by Air Vice-Marshal Edmund Hudleston on 10 November 1944.
 Crerar's day normally commenced with being awakened by his batman, who served him a cup of tea.
 His aide-de-camp, Lieutenant Finlay Morrison, would brief him at 06:30, and he would meet with his senior staff officers, Mann, Beament, Walford and the GSO1s for intelligence, air and operations.
 Crerar would do his paperwork in the morning, then would then visit his corps commanders, accompanied by his other aide, Lieutenant Giles Perodeau.
 He did not use Mann as his representative like Montgomery used his chief of staff, Major-General Sir Francis de Guingand.

-Major operations conducted by First Canadian Army in the Battle of Normandy were Operation Totalize on 7 August 1944 and Operation Tractable a week later.
+Operations conducted by First Canadian Army in the Battle of Normandy were Operation Totalize on 7 August 1944 and Operation Tractable a week later.
 In the earlier fighting in Normandy, Crocker and the commander of the British Second Army, Lieutenant-General Miles Dempsey had expressed doubts about the physical and mental fitness of the commander of the 3rd Canadian Infantry Division, Major-General Rod Keller.
 Crerar was disappointed, as he was considering Keller as a replacement for Burns in Italy.
-Montgomery responded by moving the 3rd Canadian Infantry Division to Simonds's II Canadian Corps, so Canadian officers could deal with the situation if they thought that relief was called for.
+Montgomery responded by moving the 3rd Canadian Infantry Division to the II Canadian Corps, so Canadian officers could deal with the situation if they thought that relief was called for.
 Simonds spoke to Keller, and agreed with Dempsey's assessment, but took no action.
 Keller was seriously wounded by American bombers on 8 August, and was succeeded by Major-General Daniel Spry ten days later.
 The performance of the 4th Canadian (Armoured) Division in Operation Totalize led to Simonds's relief of its commander, Major-General George Kitching.
 "If it's any comfort to you," Crerar told Kitching, "it may not be long before Montgomery tries to remove me!"